ANYGATE-dev/ANYGATE-dev/README.md

 Starting 2016, my journey began with HTML and CSS.
 It was fun to create small static pages, but I wanted to do more.
 So I began to learn JavaScript, but quickly found the limitations of the browser.
 I switched to Node.js and built my first small tools.
 Many years and languages later, I'm now here with a huge set of skils ready to be used.
 Creating pen-testing tools, selling plugins & applications but standing behind the great world of open-source software.

-* ❓ Prefering to remain anonymous on the web
-* 🧠  Currently learning SvelteKit
-* 🖥️ MacOS, Windows 11 & Linux (Kali Linux, Ubuntu, FreeBSD)
+🖥️ MacOS, Windows 11 & Linux (Kali Linux, Ubuntu, FreeBSD)

 ### Skills